pjh/kubernetes-the-hard-way/docs/09b-bootstrapping-windows-workers.md

 worker-2        Ready     <none>    1m        v1.11.2
 ```

+Note: see [Windows RBAC
-NOTE: see troubleshooting/windows-worker-cluster-join-RBAC.md for notes about
+troubleshooting](troubleshooting/windows-worker-cluster-join-RBAC.md) for notes
-issues I was having with getting Windows nodes to join when the apiserver was
+about issues I was having with getting Windows nodes to join when the apiserver
-started with Node,RBAC authorization.
+was started with Node,RBAC authorization.

 ## Verification